Figuring out what to do in Taipei can be overwhelming since the opportunities are endless!

 We chose to jump on the gondola at the Taipei Zoo station, wanting the full ride experience.
 It was our first time on a gondola, after all!
 It was a little more expensive than we expected, running NT$240 ($7.83) per ticket one way so be prepared.
 That’s NT$480 ($15.67) round trip per person for those that don’t do math.

 Have a MRT Easy Card?
 Use it for the Maokong Gondola and entrance to the zoo!
-When deciding what to do in Taipei, you should look to see if attractions accept the Easy Card (it’s more than you would think).
+When deciding what to do in Taipei, you should look to see if attractions accept the Easy Card.
+Quite a lot accepts this handy card!

 Enjoy the beautiful ride up to Maokong Tea Village.